-(bp) "Internal Dose" means that portion of the dose equivalent received from radioactive material taken into the body.
+(bl) "Internal Dose" means that portion of the dose equivalent received from radioactive material taken into the body.

-(bq) "Lens Dose Equivalent (LDE)" means the external exposure of the lens of the eye and is taken as the dose equivalent at a tissue depth of 0.3 centimeter ( $300 \text{ mg/cm}^2$ ).
+(bm) "Lens Dose Equivalent (LDE)" means the external exposure of the lens of the eye and is taken as the dose equivalent at a tissue depth of 0.3 centimeter ( $300 \text{ mg/cm}^2$ ).

-(br) "License" means a form of permission given by the Department to an applicant who has met the requirements for licensing set out in the Act and these rules.
+(bn) "License" means a form of permission given by the Department to an applicant who has met the requirements for licensing set out in the Act and these rules.

-(bs) "Licensee" means a person who is licensed by the Department in accordance with the Act and these rules.
+(bo) "Licensee" means a person who is licensed by the Department in accordance with the Act and these rules.

-(bt) "Licensed material" means source material involved in the extraction and concentration of uranium and thorium in source material and ores at uranium and thorium milling facilities and the management and disposal of 11e.(2) byproduct material received, possessed, used, transferred, or disposed of under a license issued by the Department.
+(bp) "Licensed material" means source material recovered from any mineral resources processed primarily for purposes other than obtaining the source material content and the management and disposal of associated byproduct material received, possessed, used, transferred, or disposed of under a license issued by the Department.

-(bu) "Limits (dose limits)" means the permissible upper bounds of radiation doses.
+(bq) "Limits (dose limits)" means the permissible upper bounds of radiation doses.

-(bv) "Loose Fitting Facepiece" means a respiratory inlet covering that is designed to form a partial seal with the face.
+(br) "Loose Fitting Facepiece" means a respiratory inlet covering that is designed to form a partial seal with the face.

-(bw) "Lost or Missing Licensed Material" means licensed material whose location is unknown.
+(bs) "Lost or Missing Licensed Material" means licensed material whose location is unknown.
 It includes material that has been shipped but has not reached its destination and whose location cannot be readily traced in the transportation system.